Strategies for Livestock Management in Riparian Areas in New Mexico

 Early Growing Season/Late Growing Season Strategies

-The impact of cattle grazing on riparian ecosystems depends largely on the grazing management practices.
-It is important to remember that there is not one, simple, grazing system because each situation is unique and requires its own management system.
+The impact of cattle grazing on riparian ecosystems depends largely on grazing management practices.
+It is important to remember that there is not one, simple grazing system because each situation and landscape is unique and requires its own management system.
 In addition, the only way to know if a particular management system is meeting the goals for a particular site is to monitor the effect of management activities.
 Therefore, riparian grazing plans should be site-specific and based upon available research and current monitoring.

-Some of the important riparian site-specific variables include hydrology, soil moisture, soil permeability, plant phenology, weather conditions, plant palatability, plant regrowth potential, and plant species composition.
-Important livestock grazing management variables include distribution aids; stocking rates; stocking density; type, breed, and age of livestock; livestock physiological condition; grazing season; and livestock behavior.
+Some of the important riparian site-specific variables include hydrology, soil moisture, soil permeability, soil depth, plant phenology, weather conditions, plant palatability, plant regrowth potential, and plant species composition.
+Important livestock grazing management variables include distribution practices; stocking rates; stocking density; type, breed, and age of livestock; livestock physiological condition; livestock naiveté; grazing season; and livestock behavior.